SummaryRead the full fact sheet

 Physical activity and diabetes

-Along with healthy eating, physical activity is important.
+Along with healthy eating, is important.
 Be as active as possible in as many different ways as possible.
 Aim to do at least 30 minutes of moderate intensity physical activity on most, if not all days of the week.
 A regular half-hour of physical activity can help to:

 - lower your blood glucose levels